fedspendingtransparency/usaspending-api/usaspending_api/etl/earliest_latest_transaction.md

 ### Note on Modification Numbers

 Because a modification number can be empty or `null`, it is important to understand how Postgres handles `null` values in sorts.
-An empty or `null` value is considered larger than any other numbers, so if two or more transactions share the same `action_date`, the transaction a `modification_number` of `null` would be considered newer than one with a non-`null` `modification_number`.
+An empty or `null` value is considered larger than any other numbers, so if two or more transactions share the same `action_date`, a transaction with a `modification_number` of `null` would be considered newer than one with a non-`null` `modification_number`.